Research Accomplishments

 2008: Simpler CPR for bystanders

-The AHA releases new recommendations that bystanders who are untrained, unwilling or unable can use Hands‐Only CPR to help an adult or teen who collapses suddenly, delaying rescue breaths until help arrives.
+The Heart Association releases new recommendations that bystanders who are untrained, unwilling or unable can use Hands‐Only CPR to help an adult or teen who collapses suddenly, delaying rescue breaths until help arrives.
 The change reflects findings from multiple studies from Dr. Gordon Ewy and colleagues showing that uninterrupted, high-quality chest compressions without rescue breaths can be lifesaving in the first minutes of a sudden cardiac arrest.

 2008: A glowing genetic tag earns Nobel Prize

 Dr. Martin Chalfie shares the Nobel Prize in Chemistry for developing green fluorescent protein as a genetic tag to see inside living cells, including heart cells, to better understand how the cells are made and how they work.
-The AHA funded Chalfie earlier in his career with a British‐American Research Fellowship in 1977.
+The Heart Association funded Chalfie earlier in his career with a British‐American Research Fellowship in 1977.

 2008: Spina Centers focus on results